William Sapp (serial killer): Revelation

 On February 27, 1996, Sapp was arrested on charges of attempting to kill Una Timmons, who, on February 5, was beaten and stabbed by Sapp after he offered her a ride and smoked cocaine with her.
 On September 9, he went on trial, pleading not guilty by reason of insanity.
 During the trial, investigators from Jacksonville, Florida, visited Sapp in his jail cell.
 At the time, they were investigating his possible involvement in unsolved cases that occurred while he was living there.
-Sapp gave information but blamed crimes on a man named Robert Lancaster, whom he claimed killed 56-year-old Shirley Ogden on West Main Street in April 1981.
+Sapp gave information but blamed crimes on a man named Robert Lancaster, who he claimed killed 56-year-old Shirley Ogden on West Main Street in April 1981.
 At the same time, a Sample of Sapp's DNA was seized and collected by the FBI, who were able to confirm his role in the murders of Phree Marrow and Martha Leach.

 Detectives sought to interview Sapp after the tests were complete.
 In the interview, Sapp confessed to the murders, as well as to the murder of Anderson.
 By the time Sapp was connected to the crimes, two men, David Marciszewski (born June 3, 1959) and John Balser (born December 21, 1969) were already serving time for their role in the murders of Marrow and Leach.
 Despite this, investigators proved that both men were involved as accomplices, while Sapp was the ringleader, and their convictions were upheld.
 Another man, Jamie Turner (born November 11, 1971), was also convicted for his role in Marrow and Leach murders, and he was sentenced to life imprisonment on November 13, 1998.
 On October 13, 1999, Sapp was convicted of the murders of Phree Marrow, Martha Leach, and Belinda Anderson; days later, he was sentenced to death.
 Sapp signed over parental rights of his children to his wife, though she later relinquished custody as well.
 They became state wards until 2001, when they were placed with a local family.